Rizwan-Ishaq/SocialGraphPage/index.md

 Especially whom the most influential people have been in this development - those who have made the greatest impact on other philosophers.

 We are also interested in, how the sentiment of philosophy has evolved over time.
-Whether is has notably evolved at all.
-If it, in one way or another, correlates with renowned periods of history, and maybe even whether philosophers are a driving force in the development of society or whether they are mere products of their time representing the contemporary ideas.
+How it has evolved through time - if at all.
+Whether it, in one way or another, correlates with renowned periods of history, and maybe even whether philosophers are either greatly influenced by the their contemporary time or immune to changes in sentiment.

-In addition to that we will look at how the philosophers (and other influential individuals) have influenced one another throughout time - and whether mutual influence have created achronological _communities_ in the history of philosophy.
+In addition to that we will look at how the philosophers (and other influential individuals) have influenced one another throughout history - and whether mutual influence have created achronological _communities_ in the history of philosophy.

-And then, to be frank, it would be quite awesome to discover highly influential/important people of this field, whom may previously have been completely unknown to us.
+And then, to be frank, it would be quite awesome to discover highly influential/important people of this field, whom may previously have been completely unknown to us (kept of the record this might be one of our primary goals actually).

 When analyzing the results, the terms _philosophers_, _thinkers_ and _people_ will be used interchangeably.
 When referring to _influential persons_ or anything regarding the _most influential_ or _most connected_ we refer specifically to the philosophers of our network.